 The MET International team is responsible for working with Metropolitan College’s academic departments to develop and implement Metropolitan College’s internationally oriented academic programs in Boston, as well as for fostering the College’s strategic collaborations with organizations abroad.

 Neus Codina, Director

-A native of Spain, Neus has a degree in English literature from Universitat de Barcelona.
-After teaching English language, literature, and culture in a Spanish high school, she moved to the Boston area to pursue a master’s degree in human resources counseling at Northeastern University.
+A native of Spain, Neus has a degree in English Literature from Universitat de Barcelona.
+After teaching English language, literature, and culture in a Spanish high school, she moved to the Boston area to pursue a master’s degree in Human Resources Counseling at Northeastern University.
 Her career shifted from academia to the industry sector when she was hired as a technical translator in a software localization company.
-Neus’ diverse set of skills comes from her work as a translator, project manager, recruiter, and HR manager.
+Neus’s diverse set of skills comes from her work as a translator, project manager, recruiter, and HR manager.
 A speaker of three languages, Neus loves photography, traveling, and cooking.
 She currently lives in Wellesley with her husband, two daughters, and much-loved English cocker spaniel.

 Katherine Dunkerley, Associate Director for International Initiatives